 Specific professional and ethical behaviors are outlined within the ASHA Code of Ethics (see attachment at the end of this handbook).
 When enrolled in the SLHS clinic, the student refers all client/clinician issues to the immediate clinical educator.
-Any further action should be referred to the SLHS clinic director, and if needed, the chair of the Department of Speech, Language, and Hearing Services.
-Failure to follow these guidelines may result in disciplinary action as outlined in the SLHA Client Privacy and Confidentiality Policy.
+Any further action should be referred to the SLHS Chair/Program or Clinic Director.
+Failure to follow these guidelines may result in disciplinary action as outlined in the SLHS Client Privacy and Confidentiality Policy.